About

 • Loss of Aircraft Control: Avoiding Spatial Disorientation, 2002

-• Authored more than 75 articles published in various aviation magazines & newsletters.
+• Authored more than 80 articles published in various aviation magazines & newsletters

-• Conducted hands-on training clinics and/or seminars in 22 States stretching from Alaska to Florida, California to Massachusetts, as well as in the District of Columbia and the countries of Canada, Indonesia, Japan, and New Zealand.
+• Conducted hands-on training clinics and seminars in 22 States stretching from Alaska to Florida, California to Massachusetts, as well as the District of Columbia, Canada, Indonesia, Japan, and New Zealand

 • Conducted live spin training demonstrations during the Sun-n-Fun Fly-in, 1992.